mina-fayazi/FullStackOpen/part3/README.md

   - Adds a new entry to the phonebook.
   - Ensures that the `name` and `number` fields are included in the request body.
   - Validates that the `name` field is unique, returning a `400 Bad Request` status and an error message if the name already exists.

+### 3.6: Phonebook Backend, step 6
+Enhance the phonebook backend by implementing error handling for creating new entries.
+This ensures that invalid requests are properly managed, and users are informed of the errors with appropriate messages.